-However, if Microsoft does launch it then, it would have to use Intel Whiskey Lake processors instead of the next generation Ice Lake chips, and that may not be a substantial enough upgrade from the Kaby Lake Refresh parts in the Surface Laptop 2.
-Therefore, we could see Microsoft waiting until 2020 to launch the Surface Laptop 3 – depending on when Intel launches its new processors, of course.
+However, if Microsoft does launch it then, it’d have to use Intel Whiskey Lake processors instead of the next-gen Ice Lake chips, and that may not be a substantial enough upgrade from the Kaby Lake Refresh chips in the Surface Laptop 2.
+So, we could see Microsoft waiting until 2020 to launch the Surface Laptop 3 – depending on when Intel launches its new processors, of course.

 This is all speculation, of course, so you should take it with salt.
 We’ll update this section as soon as we hear anything about the Surface Laptop 2 release date.

 The original Surface Laptop launched a $799 (around £560, AU$1,000), with an Intel Core m3 processor and Windows 10 S out of the box.
 But, the Surface Laptop 2 significantly raised the price of entry, charging users $999 (£979, AU$1,499).

 This higher price point did come with full-fat Ultrabook processors in every configuration, plus the full Windows 10 Home.